LiMinggang/madedit-mod/README.txt

 Todo:
 FreeBSD packaging (with FreeBSD 10.01)

+Mod v0.4.0
+1.New: No scroll bar for HTML/Markdown preview window #95

 Mod v0.3.9
 1.Improve on change syntax on save as
 2.New: Check available translation at start time and refresh on opening Option dialog(New translation will automatically listed at runtime)